Genivia/ugrep/README.md

                   Display version with linked libraries and exit.

            -v, --invert-match
                   Selected lines are those not matching any of the specified  pat- terns.

            --view[=COMMAND]
                   Use  COMMAND  to  view/edit  a  file in query mode when pressing CTRL-Y.

            -W, --with-hex
                   Output binary  matches  in  hexadecimal,  leaving  text  matches alone.
 This option is equivalent to the --binary-files=with-hex option with --hexdump=2C.
 To omit the matching  line  from  the hex  output,  combine option --hexdump with option -W.  See also option -U.

            -w, --word-regexp
                   The PATTERN is searched for as a word, such  that  the  matching text  is  preceded  by a non-word character and is followed by a non-word character.
 Word characters are letters, digits and the underscore.
 With  option  -P, word characters are Unicode let- ters, digits and underscore.
 This option has no effect if -x is also  specified.
 If a PATTERN is specified, or -e PATTERN or -N PATTERN, then this option has no effect on -f FILE  patterns  to allow  -f FILE patterns to narrow or widen the scope of the PAT- TERN search.

+           --width[=NUM]
+                  Truncate the output to NUM visible  characters  per  line.
+The width  of  the  terminal window is used if NUM is not specified.
+                  Note that double wide characters in  the  input  may  result  in wider lines.

            -X, --hex
                   Output matches in hexadecimal.
 This option is equivalent to the